thorhj/dnd-session-0-checklist/README.md

 # D&D session zero checklist
 This checklist is a compilation of topics, that could be relevant to discuss before starting a new D&D game.
 Many of the topics apply to other RPGs as well.
-The list is compiled primarily for personal use.
+The list can be used by a DM that has already prepared a plot and setting, to align the players with what to expect.
+The list can also be used BEFORE the DM prepares anything, as a way of aligning the game experience more openly, with the players having more say in the game style.

 The checklist is heavily inspired by [this thread](https://www.reddit.com/r/dndnext/comments/601awb/session0_topic_checklist_and_guide/) on reddit.
+The list is compiled primarily for personal use.

 - [Out of game expectations](#out-of-game-expectations)
 - [Ethic concerns](#ethic-concerns)